Galaxy Gaming And Konquer Announce Igaming Content Licensing Agreement

 “We're delighted to see some of our most exciting titles and progressives be developed for the North American iGaming market by the Konquer team,” stated Todd Cravens, Galaxy Gaming's President and CEO.“This is the first time Daredevil, Emperor's Challenge Exposed, and High Card Flush will be live online, and we can't wait to engage and delight players with this proven content.”

-Konquer was founded by the architects of many of DraftKings' most popular casino games, Ashford Kneitel, CEO and Aditya Singh, CTO.
+Konquer was founded by Ashford Kneitel, CEO and Aditya Singh, CTO.
 Konquer is known for innovative games and providing players a spectacular experience.
 From engaging themes to clear rules, everything is designed with a player-first vision.

 Ashford said,“Galaxy Gaming has some of the most valuable games in casinos worldwide.
 We're honored they trustedto bring them online.”